Luxembourg Palace: Palace as royal residence

-On 28 February 1718, the Duchess of Berry threw a magnificent party for her visiting aunt, the Duchess of Lorraine.
+On 28 February 1718, the Duchess of Berry threw a magnificent party for her visiting aunt, Élisabeth Charlotte d'Orléans, duchess of Lorraine.
 The entire palace and its gardens were elaborately illuminated.
 The lavish banquet was followed by a masked ball.
 Madame de Berry made a dazzling appearance before her guests.
 She was then in the full splendour of her youthful beauty and pride and acted as if she were the very incarnation of the goddess of love, mirth, beauty and sensual pleasures.
-On 2 April 1719, after a grueling four-day labour, shut up in a small room of her palace, the young widow was delivered of a still-born baby girl, supposedly fathered by her lieutenant of the guards, the Count of Riom.
+On 2 April 1719, after a gruelling four-day labour, shut up in a small room of her palace, the young widow was delivered of a still-born baby girl, supposedly fathered by her lieutenant of the guards, the Count of Riom.
 Berry's delivery was extremely troublesome and almost killed her.
 The Church refused her the Sacraments thus adding moral infamy to the physical tortures of the labouring woman.
 Saint-Simon wrote a very sarcastic description of this childbirth.
 Hoping to regain her health and undeceive the public that she had been confined, Madame de Berry left Paris and the Luxembourg Palace.
-She died in her castle at La Muette on 21 July 1719 and, according to Saint-Simon, was found to be again pregnant.
+She died in her Château de la Muette on 21 July 1719 and, according to Saint-Simon, was found to be again pregnant.